Mattermost

-Mattermost is an open-source, self-hostable online chat service with file sharing, search, and integrations.
+Mattermost is an open-source, self-hostable online chat service with file sharing, search, and third party application integrations.
 It is designed as an internal chat for organisations and companies, and mostly markets itself as an open-source alternative to Slack and Microsoft Teams.

 History

 The code was originally proprietary, as Mattermost was used as an internal chat tool inside SpinPunch, a game developer studio, but was later open-sourced.
 The 1.0 was released on October 2, 2015.

-The project is maintained and developed by Mattermost Inc. The company generates funds by selling support services and additional features that aren't in the open-source edition.
+The project is maintained and developed by Mattermost Inc. The company generates funds by selling support services and additional features that are not in the open-source edition.

-It was also integrated into GitLab as "GitLab Mattermost", although in 2017 GitLab acquired Gitter, another popular chat tool, but in 2021 GitLab sold Gitter to Element, the parent company of Matrix.
+It was also integrated into GitLab as "GitLab Mattermost".

 Features

 In the media, Mattermost is mostly regarded as an alternative to the more popular Slack.
 Aside from the in-browser version, there are desktop clients for Windows, MacOS and Linux and mobile apps for iOS and Android.

 As of version 6.0 Mattermost includes kanban board and playbook features integrated in main interface.